Selling a House ‘As Is’ in New Hampshire

 “The other type of as-is sale involves a distressed situation, like a hoarding case or some kind of crisis that forces the seller to walk away.
 In this case, the buyer is usually an investor or someone ready to take on a lot of work,” Hvizda says.

 However, selling a house “as is” usually means accepting a lower offer, and it doesn’t always prevent buyers from trying to negotiate savings.
-Let’s take a closer look at how to sell a house as is in New Hampshire, your options for getting an offer, and what to expect from the process.
+Let’s take a closer look at how to sell a house in New Hampshire, your options for getting an offer, and what to expect from the process.

 Fast facts about selling a house ‘as is’ in New Hampshire

-Median sales price in New Hampshire $507,000
+Median sales price $500,000

-Average days on market (DOM) for New Hampshire 37
+Average days on market (DOM) 26 days

 Disclosures New Hampshire law requires sellers to disclose material facts about the property through the Property Disclosure Statement.